Make sure to read the entire guidelines and carefully prepare your manuscript before submission.

 Electronic Document

 [22] European Telecommunications Standards Institute, "Digital Video Broadcasting (DVB): Implementation guidelines for DVB terrestrial services; transmission aspects," European Telecommunications Standards Institute, ETSI TR-101-190, 1997.
 [Online].
-Available: http://www.etsi.org.
+Available: https://www.etsi.org.
 [Accessed: Aug.
 17, 1998].

 Government Publication

 [23] Australia.
 Department of of Education, Employment and Workplace Relations, Survey on Changes in Awareness and Understanding of Science, Engineering and Technology: Report on findings.
 Canberra: The Department; 2008.
 [Online].
-Available: http://www.dest.gov.au/NR/rdonlyres/241263CF-8585-4EEC-B104-C947C6C18029/23713/SurveyonChangesinawarenessunderstandingofSET.pdf.
+Available: https://www.dest.gov.au/NR/rdonlyres/241263CF-8585-4EEC-B104-C947C6C18029/23713/SurveyonChangesinawarenessunderstandingofSET.pdf.
 [Accessed: Sept.
 7, 2010].

 Whole Internet Site

 [24] J. Geralds, "Sega Ends Production of Dreamcast," vnunet.com, para.
 2, Jan.
 31, 2001.
 [Online].
-Available: http://nl1.vnunet.com/news/1116995.
+Available: https://nl1.vnunet.com/news/1116995.
 [Accessed: Sept.
 12, 2004].

 Journal Article in Print: Abbreviated titles